The Voice (franchise): "Block" buttons

-The American version introduced a new mechanism in the blind auditions on the fourteenth season: the "block" buttons.
-When a coach wants to get a specific contestant but does not want another coach to do so, they may press that coach's "block" button, blocking them from getting the contestant; then, the coach turns around.
-The coach who is blocked will not know until pressing their red button and, after that, they will get the word "blocked", instead of their name in the LED floor.
-This feature was adapted to several versions around the world.
-Mostly, the number of times each coach can block another one is once; however, this and how many blocks are allowed per audition varies in all versions (as described in the table below).
+The fourteenth season of the American version introduced a new mechanism for the blind auditions: "block" buttons.
+A coach who wants a specific contestant can prevent another coach from doing so by pressing that coach's "block" button instead of their own main button.
+The coach who is blocked will not know until pressing their red button; upon turning around, the word "blocked" appears on the LED floor instead of their name.
+More than 40 versions around the world have adapted this feature.
+In most cases, a coach can only use a single block button per season, although variations exist, as indicated in the table below.